 About two years ago I participated in an Instagram giveaway and miraculously actually won! $100 to Williams & Sonoma to be exact.
 I was PUMPED because I never win giveaways!
 I of course used my prize money to buy only the necessities: a beautiful Williams & Sonoma icing spatula, THIS gorgeous white marble tray (haha, such a necessity!), and a bottle of Nielsen-Massey’s Madagascar Vanilla Bean Paste.

-I had seen other bloggers incorporate vanilla bean paste into their baking and rave about not only how amazing it tasted, but how the baked-good looked even more appealing because of all those little specks of vanilla beans in it.
+I’d seen other bloggers incorporate vanilla bean paste into their baking.
+They’d rave about not only how amazing it tasted, but how the dessert looked even more delicious because of all those little specks of vanilla beans in it.
 Up until that time I’d only used liquid vanilla extract so I wanted to see what all the fuss was about with pastes.
 And wow, was it ever worth the fuss!

 Since trying that first bottle of Nielsen-Massey Madagascar Vanilla Bean Paste–it has completely spoiled me.
 Any vanilla bean extract or paste that I’ve bought since then just doesn’t compare in flavour/taste or visual appeal.
 I’m serious you guys, this stuff is GOLD.
 I truly believe that Nielsen-Massey Vanillas are the “Cadillacs of vanillas”.

 Creating the Perfect Ice Cream Recipe…

 As I’ve pursued my love for baking, food photography, and blogging over these past few years, I jotted down a list of my top dream brands that I would love to collaborate with one day.
 My dream brands are the companies that create products that I can fully support because they’re trustworthy and offer high quality ingredients that I’m proud to have in my kitchen!